helpmefindlaw/docs/docs/tutorial/03-matching-conditionals.md

 # Matching & Conditionals

-In the sidebar you should see the graphs tab with a list of numbered folders with graphs.
-These are the graphs that are included in the tutorial project.
+In the sidebar you should see the flows tab with a list of numbered folders with flows.
+These are the flows that are included in the tutorial project.

 Inside the `3.
-Matching and Conditionals` folder you should see an `Matching and Conditionals` graph.
-Click on the graph to open it.
+Matching and Conditionals` folder you should see an `Matching and Conditionals` flow.
+Click on the flow to open it.

-You should see the following graph:
+You should see the following flow:

 ![Overview](./assets/03-overview.png)